-- The development of learning outcomes and selection of appropriate learning activities. - Embedding skills and competencies into programmes. - · Authentic assessment. - Adopting initiatives in teaching and learning where they add value. - Engaging learners in influencing the College's Learning and Teaching strategy. - Internationalisation of the curriculum, where Internationalisation of education is defined as 'a comprehensive approach to education that prepares learners, academics and staff to be active and engaged participants in an interconnected global world'. - Mechanisms for monitoring the effectiveness of delivery.
+- The development of learning outcomes and selection of appropriate learning activities. - Embedding skills and competencies into programmes. - Authentic assessment. - Adopting initiatives in teaching and learning where they add value Blended and online delivery is at the forefront of this priority. - Engaging learners in influencing the College's Learning and Teaching strategy.

+- Internationalisation of the curriculum, where Internationalisation of education is defined as 'a comprehensive approach to education that prepares learners, academics and staff to be active and engaged participants in an interconnected global world'. - Mechanisms for monitoring the effectiveness of delivery.